Gaideski/mysql-local-with-docker/README.md

 ## 🗃️ Where Your Data Is Stored

 Your MySQL database is saved in a special Docker volume called `mysql_data`.
-It will not be lost unless you manually delete it.
+It will not be lost unless you manually delete it or call `docker composer down`.

 ---

-## 💬 Need Help?

-If you run into any issues, feel free to [open an issue on GitHub](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/issues).